 - Brown Kiwis are vulnerable because of human predators.
 These new birds should be protected in the wild in North Island and should have more kiwi zoos to help increase their population.

 - These bird species should be added to no-kill policies nationwide, as well as being incorporated into the animal law curriculum for schools to teach what it means to protect animals like Brown kiwis.

 - Because it has less than 1,000 individuals left in the world, more money is required to assist with conservation efforts.

 Kiwis for Kiwi is a newly founded fundraising and advocacy organization formed in October 2012 to support different kiwi conservation projects throughout New Zealand.

 Whakatane Kiwi Trust

 The Whakatane Kiwi Trust funds the Whakatane Kiwi Project in New Zealand to protect the Northern brown kiwi.
-Funding goes towards predator control, breeding programs, and awareness projects.
+Funding goes towards predator control, breeding programs, mammalian pest control programs, and awareness projects.

 These species were also under the care of various organizations such as the Smithsonian’s National Zoo and Conservation Biology Institute.
 It is where in Smithsonian’s National Zoo the species is protected as well as Conservation Biology Institute helps in researching about these kiwi species.

 Brown Kiwis are one of the rarest birds in the world that is currently vulnerable; there are only less than 1,000 of their population remaining.
 These species like to eat fruit and insects.
 They also spend their time on the ground looking for food rather than living in trees or bushes.

 The Brown Kiwi is one of the most vulnerable birds in the world; according to IUCN, there are only 1,000-5,000 of these species of kiwi left in this wild.
 North Island Brown Kiwi populations have decreased significantly over time due to hunting and habitat loss.